Akshatha-BE/Contact-Book/README.md

 ## Conclusion

-This mini project demonstrates how to build a basic web application using **Flask**.
+This mini project demonstrates how to build a basic web application using Flask.
 It helps in understanding CRUD operations, Flask routing, HTML templates, and storing data using JSON.